jacopotagliabue/you-dont-need-a-bigger-boat/README.md

 * A new open source [repo](https://github.com/jacopotagliabue/post-modern-stack) has been released, showing a simplified version of many of the concepts in this project, to provide a gentler entry point into modern MLOps pipelines;
 * A second open source [repo](https://github.com/jacopotagliabue/recs-at-resonable-scale) has been released in collaboration with Outerbounds and [NVIDIA](https://medium.com/nvidia-merlin/nvidia-merlin-meets-the-mlops-ecosystem-building-a-production-ready-recsys-pipeline-on-cloud-1a16c156166b), showing a Merlin-focused version of many of the concepts in this project.

-_If you find this project (or its siste repositories above) useful, please add a star!_
+_If you find this project (or its sister repositories above) useful, please add a star to help us spread the word!_

 ## Philosophical Motivations
 There are plenty of tutorials and blog posts around the Internet on data pipelines and tooling.
 However: